 A customer who is visiting your website from Google Chrome may have a different user experience than a customer who is visiting your website from Safari, Mozilla Firefox, or any other browser.
 But wait, there is more!

 Rendering engines not only differ from one browser to another, but they also differ from one browser version to another.
 Meaning, Google Chrome 72 may render a website differently than Google Chrome 65.
 In the case of legacy or outdated browsers, your modern-day designed website may even fail to render its content properly.
 That would not put up a good image of your brand in the market.

 This is why cross browser testing has been an indispensable part of every SDLC to ensure that your web application works well in all browsers.
 After all, the users should be able to view the site as intended irrespective of the browser they use, right?

-In this article, we will talk about different ways in which cross browser testing can help elevate the user experience of your web-application.
+In this article, we will talk about different ways in which web based browser testing can help elevate the user experience of your web-application.
 But before we do that, we will understand the basics of cross browser testing.
 Without further ado, here we go!

 What Is Cross Browser Testing?

 The process of evaluating whether the design and functionality of a web-application remain consistent & intended when visited by the end-user from different web browsers is called cross browser testing.
 It is used to validate browser compatibility for both desktop and mobile web-applications.
 By performing cross browser testing, you aim to eliminate UI discrepancies for maintaining a browser compatible website or web application across a variety of browsers.

 When To Begin Cross Browser Testing?